jgnolen/Document-Templates/README.md

 (project always progress)

 ## Objective
-- Create a library of document templates to help the user document as you go for various projects
+- Create a library of document templates to help the user document as you go for various projects and share with others

 ### Skills Learned
 - Formatting MS365 (Office Suite) Applications